ebreton/ghost-in-a-shell/docs/INSTALL.md

     NAME=another PORT=3002 make

+> Another version ?

+    GHOST_VERSION=1.11 NAME=old-buddy PORT=3003 make

 ### Run on a per-path basis

-> The following variables will be used: NAME, PROTOCOL, DOMAIN, URI
+> The following variables will be used: NAME, PROTOCOL, DOMAIN, URI, GHOST_VERSION

 The [prod-stack](https://github.com/ebreton/prod-stack) will actually offer you more than a proxy-combo: you will get what you could need in production (Nginx, MariaDB, and use of Let's Encrypt for HTTPs)